Reverse brain drain: India

-India is one of the first countries where the phenomenon of reverse brain drain occurred.
-Previously, India was well known for being the country where numerous information technology students left for America for a better education and greater employment opportunities.
-The turning point was during the dot-com bubble.
-During this period many information technology experts were forced to return to India due to the slump and the loss of jobs in the United States.
+India is one of the first countries where reverse brain drain occurred.
+Previously, India was well known as the country where numerous information technology students left for America for a better education and greater employment opportunities.
+The turning point was during the dot-com bubble, when many information technology experts were forced to return to India due to the slump and the loss of jobs in the United States.

-Previously, the Indian Government was unhappy of the occurrence of brain drain.
-Tens of thousands of migrants who had initially come to the U.S. for graduate engineering education, accepted jobs in Silicon Valley rather than return to their home countries, where professional opportunities were limited.
+Previously, the Indian Government had been unhappy about the brain drain.
+Tens of thousands of migrants went to the U.S. for graduate engineering education, and accepted jobs in Silicon Valley rather than return to their home countries, where professional opportunities were limited.

-Besides the dot-com bubble crisis, the economic and employment opportunities that existed back home; interested many Indian entrepreneurs to improve the economic development in the home country, which increased the number of returning intelligentsias to India.
+Besides the dot-com bubble crisis, the economic and employment opportunities in India encouraged many Indian entrepreneurs to promote economic development there, which encouraged intellectuals to return to India.

-In addition, other reasons for the returning migration of the Indian high-skill workers was due to their desires to return to their roots, a more family-oriented lifestyle, and also security concerns in the post-9/11 period where Indians were discriminated against because they were often mistaken for Arabs.
+Many Indian high-skilled workers were also impelled to return to India by their desires to return to their roots, a more family-oriented lifestyle, and also security concerns in the post-9/11 period when Indians were discriminated against because they were often mistaken for Arabs.

 Although many have returned, more have stayed.
-The Seattle Times estimates that 25% of all software developers in the US either are, or once were H1B's, and Silicon Valley is now at a whopping 75% for the same statistic.
-This translates to more than two million Indians in Software Development, who are now permanent residents of the US along with their spouses and children, as 90% of H1B's were Indian.
+The Seattle Times estimates that 25% of all software developers in the US either are, or once were H1Bs, and Silicon Valley is now at 75% for the same statistic.
+This translates to more than two million Indians in Software Development, who are now permanent residents of the US along with their spouses and children, as 90% of H1Bs were Indian.

-In a 2018 article The Seattle Times estimates that half of the software developers in Seattle are born overseas.
-This situation repeats itself in many cities across the nation.
-Although there are claims of a shortage as the reason for the H1Bs, the total number of software developers in the US has remained fairly flat, growing at an average rate of only two to four percent, and many suspect that this brain drain is championed by the US's government as an intentional brain drain from India to the US.
+In a 2018 article The Seattle Times estimated that half of the software developers in Seattle were born overseas.
+The same applies in many other cities across the nation.
+Although there are claims of a shortage as the reason for the H1Bs, the total number of software developers in the US has grown only at around 2% to 4% per year, and many suspect that this brain drain from India to the US is championed by the US government.